 Add ground black pepper and soy sauce.
 Mix.

-Once it is well mixed add the cooked Chinese sausage, shrimp and eggs.
+Blend well and add cooked Chinese sausage, shrimp and eggs.
 Stir fry for 3 minutes.

 Season with salt or fish sauce to taste.